Brodha V

 Vighnesh Shivanand (born 27 March 1990), better known by his stage name Brodha V, is an Indian rapper, songwriter, and record producer.
 Born in Kanchipuram, the Bengaluru-based artist started rapping at the age of 18 and took part in online rap battles on Orkut.
-As an independent artist, Brodha V released a mixtape called Deathpunch which had a limited release and which garnered him some attention from the hip hop fraternity and the independent music circuit in Southern India.
+As an independent artist, Brodha V released a mixtape called Deathpunch! which had a limited release and which garnered him some attention from the hip hop fraternity and the independent music circuit in Southern India.

 Storypick called him "one of the best rappers in the country", and he was featured in ScoopWhoop's list of top ten Indian hip-hop artists who deserve more recognition.
 Rolling Stone India considers him part of "hip-hop's elite".
 The popularity he garnered led him to be signed by Sony Music India in 2013 and he released his single "Aigiri Nandini" under their banner.
 He has also collaborated with other artists in the Indian film industry such as Hiphop Tamizha, KR$NA, Raghu Dixit, Vishal Dadlani, Benny Dayal, Raftaar and Anirudh Ravichander.

 Career

 2008-2012: Early beginnings and Machas with Attitude

 Brodha V's initial recognition came from active participation in "text battles" on Orkut, a social media network operated by Google.
-In 2008, Speed Ice and D'Brassic, two Delhi-based rappers, started a forum on Orkut called Insignia Rap Combat which helped found an online space for hip-hop artists to write rap battles.
-After using "Battle Communities" on Orkut to gain recognition and develop a personal style, Brodha V moved on to composing his own songs.
+In 2008, Speed Ice and D'Brassic, two Delhi-based rappers, started a forum on Orkut called Insignia which helped found an online space for hip-hop artists to write rap battles.
+After using battle communities on Orkut to gain recognition and develop a personal style, Brodha V moved on to composing his own songs.

 In 2008, he founded Machas With Attitude (MWA) with Smokey the Ghost and Big Nikk.
 They collaborated with Raghu Dixit and performed the song "Dheaon Dheaon" from the movie Mujhse Fraaandship Karoge.
-As a solo artist, Brodha V released his first mixtape, Death Punch, in 2011, for a limited audience.
+As a solo artist, Brodha V released his first mixtape, Deathpunch!, in 2011, for a limited audience.
 In 2012, his next single, "On My Own", was praised for its lyrical complexity and innate Indian quality.
 Gaining recognition, he released the singles "Aathma Raama" and "After Party" in 2012 and 2013 respectively.